 With the spring election campaign now underway I’m taking a moment to bring to your attention the literacy issue that is preventing Albertans from reaching their full potential and putting future generations at risk of the same fate.
 Did you know?

-Alberta has a literacy problem that could take generations to fix

-About 45 per cent of adult Albertans struggle with literacy to the extent that their daily work could be a challenge.
+45 % of adult Albertans do not have the literacy skills they need to function fully in our society.

-a child iscritical for literacy and language development.
+Parents are a child’s first teacher and from the day a child is born, parents are teaching key skills critical for literacy and language development.

-Adults with higher literacy skills work more, experience less unemployment, earn more, and rely less on government assistance
+Adults with higher literacy skills work more, experience less unemployment, earn more, and rely less on government assistance.

-People with low literacy skills are twice as likely to be unemployed for six or more months
+People with low literacy skills are twice as likely to be unemployed for six or more months.

-Raising every Canadian adult to Level 3 literacy would result in an annual savings of $542 million in social assistance alone
+Raising every Canadian adult to Level 3 literacy would result in an annual savings of $542 million in social assistance alone.

-Children whose parents have low literacy skills are more likely to get poor grades and drop out
+Children whose parents have low literacy skills are more likely to get poor grades and drop out.

 A significant number of literacy programs are provided by not-for-profit organizations who have seen reductions in government funding for several years.
 Addressing the literacy issue in Alberta should be a priority for future governments and I hope you will be an advocate for this important issue should you be successful.
 All the best for your campaign,